emptymalei/deep-learning/dl/time-series-deep-learning/timeseries.deep-learning.timegrad.md

 # TimeGrad Using Diffusion Model

+Rasul et al., (2021) proposed a probabilistic forecasting model using denoising diffusion models.

 ## Autoregressive

+!!! info "Multivariate Forecasting Problem"

-In an multivariate forecasting problem, given an input sequence $\mathbf x_{t-K: t}$, we forecast $\mathbf x_{t+1:t+H}$.
+    Given an input sequence $\mathbf x_{t-K: t}$, we forecast $\mathbf x_{t+1:t+H}$.

+!!! info "Notation"

+    We use $x^0$ to denote the actual time series.
+The super script ${}^{0}$ will be used to represents the non-diffused values.

-To apply the [denoising diffusion model](../deep-learning-fundamentals/energy-based-models/ebm.diffusion.md) in our multivariate forecasting problem, we define our forecasting task as an autoregressive problem
+To apply the [denoising diffusion model](../../energy-based-models/ebm.diffusion) in a multivariate forecasting problem, we define our forecasting task as the following autoregressive problem,

 $$
 q(\mathbf x^0_{t - K:t} \vert \mathbf x^0_{1:t_0 - 1}) = \Pi_{t=t_0}^T q(\mathbf x^0_t \vert \mathbf x^0_{1:t-1}).